-St William was born in Perth, Scotland.
+St William (Died 1201) was born in Perth, Scotland.
 He attended daily Mass, was well known locally and, as a baker, gave every tenth loaf of bread that he baked to the poor.

 Once, when St William arrived at Church for morning Mass, he encountered an abandoned child.
 St William accepted the child as his son.
 He named him David, cared, fed, clothed and educated him in his own trade.